tsgates/arch-wiki-markdown/wiki/JACK_Audio_Connection_Kit.md

     jack_control dps device hw:HD2

 Sets JACK to use ALSA-compatible sound card named HD2.
-One can find the names with 'ls /proc/asound/cards'.
+One can find the names with cat /proc/asound/cards.
 Most ALSA tutorials and default configurations use card numbers, but this can get confusing when external MIDI devices are in use; names make it easier.